Mum's the word: Origin

 Then geten a mom of heore mouth til moneye weore schewed!

 It can also be seen in popular fifteenth-century Towneley Plays:

 Though thi lyppis be stokyn, yit myght thou say 'mum'.

 The phrase notably appears in Shakespeare's Henry VI, Part 2, Act 1, Scene 2:

 Seal up your lips and give no words but mum.

+Usages

+During World War II, variants of the idiom appeared on posters through the United Kingdom reminding citizens to avoid speaking about potential war secrets.
+Catchphrases included "Be like Dad: Keep Mum" and "Keep mum, she's not so dumb".